Data and the Internet of Things

 In a lame attempt to offset the huge downsides of the Internet of Things, some IoT manufacturers are coming up with applications that may provide a modicum of benefits.
 But many IoT products are, at best, frivolous, and some shamefully harmful.Two such examples are blue tooth pacifiers for infants and musical tampons for babies in utero.

-Data collected from thousands of sources is combined thereby producing more data and more value.
-Although big data is anonymous, once collected, fusion databases aggregate the data and then link it back to the original source.
+Data collected from different sources is combined thereby producing more data and more value.
+Although much data is anonymous, once collected, fusion databases aggregate the data and then link it back to the original source.
 As Peter Van Buren explains in a fascinating 2014 Mother Jones Article,

 “In these [fusion databases], information from such disparate sources as license plate readers, wiretaps, and records of library book choices can be aggregated and easily shared.
 Basically everything about a person, gathered worldwide by various agencies and means, can now be put into a single ‘file.’”